debops/debops/docs/ansible/roles/snmpd/getting-started.rst

 Firewall, TCP wrappers access
 -----------------------------

-SNMP is primarly used over the network, but for security reasons access from remote hosts is filtered by a firewall and TCP wrappers.
+SNMP is primarily used over the network, but for security reasons access from remote hosts is filtered by a firewall and TCP wrappers.
 To allow access to SNMP from other hosts using ``debops.ferm`` and ``debops.tcpwrappers`` Ansible roles, you need to add IP addresses or CIDR subnets which can access the